tocisz/homepage/t/posts_source/005-Hall-effect-sensors.md

 and when it's the best time to switch to the next step in the sequence?
 Hall effect sensors can be used for that.

-The little black chip below motor labelled HU is one of three sensors that I found in my BLDC motor.
+The little black chip below motor labeled HU is one of three sensors that I found in my BLDC motor.
-Very convinently rotor of the motor has magnets arond it, so its position can be detected by these little sensors.
+Very conveniently rotor of the motor has magnets around it, so its position can be detected by these little sensors.
 ![Hall effect sensor below BLDC](005-2.jpg)

 The hardest part was connecting to it.
-Soldering thin wire with a simple soldering iron I have and my lack of soldering skills was not promissing any success.
+Soldering thin wire with a simple soldering iron I have and my lack of soldering skills was not promising any success.
 As you can see on the first photo it looks ugly.
 But somehow it works...

 Usually two outputs of hall effect sensor are compared by comparator circuit